 Honeycomb, or honeycomb, appeared in 2011.
 Tablet owners are especially happy with this release of Android because this version was created to optimize the work of the tablet device.
 Android Honeycomb 3.0 has brought us advanced 3D features, support for hardware acceleration, widgets that have the ability to resize, and everything is spiced with support for the joystick and gamepad.

 Android Ice Cream Sandwich – 4.0

-Android 4.0 Ice Cream Sandwich , or ice cream sandwich, appeared in May 2011 and brought with it a lot of improved features.
+Android 4.0 Ice Cream Sandwich, or ice cream sandwich, appeared in May 2011 and brought many improved features with it.
 What was most noticeable was the complete design change that particularly delighted the users.
-In addition, there is also support for face recognition, silk editor, the ability to record HD videos, enhanced gesture commands (including pinch) and much more.
+In addition, there is also support for face recognition, silk editor, the ability to record HD videos, enhanced gesture commands (including pinch), and much more.